PragatiVerma18/DRF-Interview-Prep/README.md

     **[⬆ Back to Top](#table-of-contents)**

 12. ### What is Token Authentication?
+    Tokens are pieces of data that carry just enough information to facilitate the process of determining a user's identity or authorizing a user to perform an action.
+All in all, tokens are artifacts that allow application systems to perform the authorization and authentication process.

     Token-based authentication is **stateless**: once a client sends the initial user credentials to the server, a unique token is generated and then stored by the client as either a cookie or in local storage.
 This token is then passed in the header of each incoming HTTP request and the server uses it to verify that a user is authenticated.
 The server itself does not keep a record of the user, just whether a token is valid or not.

     **[⬆ Back to Top](#table-of-contents)**